NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Motion to Block Expert Testimony

-Other motions that I've seen filed before trial would be a situation where the government was going to try to call an expert in the case and you didn't think an expert was warranted in this particular case.
+Other motions that I've seen filed before trial involve situations where the government was going to try to call an expert in the case and you didn't think an expert was warranted in this particular case.
 A Daubert motion is an attempt to exclude the presentation of an expert's testimony in a trial.

-You could certainly file a motion prior to the trial to try and block the government from having an expert testify against you.
-The judge would likely hold a hearing on the motion and make the decision whether the expert was warranted or not.
+You could certainly file a motion prior to the trial to try to block the government from having an expert testify against you.
+The judge would likely hold a hearing on the motion and decide whether the expert was warranted or not.

-So, to me there's different pre-trial motion.
-One pre-trial motion has to do with motions that you try to file before a trial to try to get rid of the case or attack the government's evidence.
+So, to me, there are different pre-trial motions.
+One pre-trial motion concerns motions that you try to file before a trial to get rid of the case or attack the government's evidence.

-The other type of pre-trial motion assumes there's going to be a trial in the case and is trying to file motions to make sure that the trial is held in a fair manner and the defendant benefits in any way he or she can.
-So, even though they're both motions before trial, they're pre-trial, sometimes these motions have different objectives.
+The other type of pre-trial motion assumes there will be a trial in the case and is trying to file motions to ensure that the trial is held fairly and that the defendant benefits in any way they can.
+So, even though they're both motions before trial, they're pre-trial; sometimes, these motions have different objectives, all aimed at ensuring a fair trial for you.

 Federal Criminal Defense Lawyer

-In the first scenario, you're usually trying to file a motion to beat the government, get rid of their evidence and win the case.
+In the first scenario, you're usually trying to file a motion to defeat the government, remove their evidence, and win the case.

-In the other scenario, in the long-run you want to beat the government, but you realize the case is going to go to trial, you're just trying to limit the damaging evidence that the government is trying to put in against your client.
+In the other scenario, in the long run, you want to beat the government, but you realize the case is going to go to trial; you're just trying to limit the damaging evidence that the government is trying to put against your client.

-So, if you or a loved one is charged with a federal criminal case, pick up the phone.
+So, if you or a loved one is charged with a federal criminal case, remember, you're not alone.
+Pick up the phone.
 Make the call.
-I stand at the ready to help you.
-I've been doing this for 26 years and I have a very strong pre-trial motion practice.
+I stand at the ready to help you navigate the legal process.
+With 26 years of experience, I have a very strong pre-trial motion practice and can guide you through this challenging time.

 Hedding Law Firm is a federal criminal defense law firm located in Los Angeles at 16000 Ventura Blvd #1208 Encino, CA 91436.
 Contact our firm for a free case evaluation at (213) 542-0994.